Geephted/SQL-TASK1-3/README.md

 ### Task 1
 - Create a Database named “Students Record”
-- Create the following tables in the database create Students Info  (Student ID, Gender, Name, Age, Subject) Health records (Student ID, Blood Group, Height, Weight) Performance (Student ID, Score, Grade)
+- Create the following tables in the database create Students Info  (Student ID, Gender, Name, Age, Subject), Health records (Student ID, Blood Group, Height, Weight), Performance (Student ID, Score, Grade)
 - The ID has to be unique
 - Where a student has no score, it should be ‘0’ by default